TorramLabs-Team/Torram_Network/README.md

 ## Prerequisites

-This guide provides step-by-step instructions for setting up the Torram node using Docker image with multiple validators.
+This guide provides step-by-step instructions for setting up the Torram node using a Docker image.

 ### Hardware